Titanic (1997 film): Editing

-There was one "crucial historical fact" Cameron chose to omit from the film – the SS Californian was close to the Titanic the night she sank but had turned off its radio for the night, did not hear her crew's SOS calls, and did not respond to their distress flares.
-"Yes, the [SS] Californian.
-That wasn't a compromise to mainstream filmmaking.
-That was really more about emphasis, creating an emotional truth to the film," stated Cameron.
-He said there were aspects of retelling the sinking that seemed important in pre- and post-production, but turned out to be less important as the film evolved.
-"The story of the Californian was in there; we even shot a scene of them switching off their Marconi radio set," said Cameron.
-"But I took it out.
-It was a clean cut, because it focuses you back onto that world.
+Cameron said there were aspects of the Titanic story that seemed important in pre- and post-production but became less important as the film evolved.
+He omitted the SS Californian, the ship that was close to the Titanic the night she sank but had turned off its radio for the night, did not hear her crew's SOS calls, and did not respond to their distress flares.
+A scene involving the Californian was cut, according to Cameron, "because it focuses you back onto that world.
 If Titanic is powerful as a metaphor, as a microcosm, for the end of the world in a sense, then that world must be self-contained."
+He said its omission was not "a compromise to mainstream filmmaking" but "about emphasis, creating an emotional truth to the film".

-During the first assembly cut, Cameron altered the planned ending, which had given resolution to Brock Lovett's story.
-In the original version of the ending, Brock and Lizzy see the elderly Rose at the stern of the boat and fear she is going to commit suicide.
-Rose then reveals that she had the "Heart of the Ocean" diamond all along but never sold it, in order to live on her own without Cal's money.
-She tells Brock that life is priceless and throws the diamond into the ocean, after allowing him to hold it.
+During the first assembly cut, Cameron altered the ending.
+In the original version, Brock and Lizzy see the elderly Rose at the stern of the boat and fear she is about to commit suicide.
+Rose reveals that she has possessed the Heart of the Ocean diamond all along but never sold it, to live on her own without Cal's money.
+She allows Brock to hold it but tells Brock that life is priceless and throws the diamond into the ocean.
 After accepting that treasure is worthless, Brock laughs at his stupidity.
-Rose then goes back to her cabin to sleep, whereupon the film ends in the same way as the final version.
-In the editing room, Cameron decided that by this point, the audience would no longer be interested in Brock Lovett and cut the resolution to his story, so that Rose is alone when she drops the diamond.
+Cameron decided that the audience would no longer be interested in Lovett and cut the scene, so that Rose is alone when she drops the diamond.
 He also did not want to disrupt the audience's melancholy after the Titanic's sinking.
-Paxton agreed that his scene with Brock's epiphany and laugh was unnecessary, stating that "I would have shot heroin to make the scene work better ... you didn't really need anything from us.
+Paxton agreed that his scene with Brock's epiphany and laugh was unnecessary, saying: "I would have shot heroin to make the scene work better ...
 Our job was done by then ...
-If you're smart and you take the ego and the narcissism out of it, you'll listen to the film, and the film will tell you what it needs and what it does not need".
+If you're smart and you take the ego and the narcissism out of it, you'll listen to the film, and the film will tell you what it needs and what it does not need."